QuestNetwork/qd-messages-ts/README.md

 - Magic Folders
 - Special Participant Link to your own profile that allows extra settings
 - Rename Channel/Favorite Folders
 - [qDesk Social](https://github.com/QuestNetwork/qd-social-ts) now allows to share private profiles, so you can have direct conversations with people who have shared their private profiles with you.
+It now allows to share pair by QR Code, so you can see who you already met and features a search to open social profiles of people you've seen in other modules.
 - Channel Folders are now sorted alphabetically by default
 - Sidebars resizable
-- Pair with participants by QR Code
 - Magic Folder Explorer/Guide On Main (Delete Folders/Channels Also Called From Icon Click There)
 - Context Menu For Channels In Channel List
 - Encrypted Audio/Video P2P Channels (Encryption Can Be Turned Off For Higher Quality)